HomeSpan/HomeSpan/docs/Stepper.md

 * **Stepper_TB6612**
   * This class is used to operate stepper motors driven by a [Toshiba TB6612](https://www.adafruit.com/product/2448) chip, either with or without the use of ESP32 PWM pins
   * To use, add the following to the top of your sketch: `#include "extras/Stepper_TB6612.h"`
-  * Contructors:
-    * `Stepper_TB6612(int AIN1, int AIN2, int BIN1, int BIN2)`  - controls the driver board using only 4 digital pins
+  * Constructor 1: `Stepper_TB6612(int AIN1, int AIN2, int BIN1, int BIN2)`
+    * controls the driver board using only 4 digital pins from the ESP32
+    * does not provide ability to microstep the motor
-    * `Stepper_TB6612(int AIN1, int AIN2, int BIN1, int BIN2, int PWMA, int PWMB)`  -  adds PWM control of the motor, allowing for additional stepping modes
+  * Constructor 2: `Stepper_TB6612(int AIN1, int AIN2, int BIN1, int BIN2, int PWMA, int PWMB)`
+    * controls the driver board using 4 digital pins and 2 PWM pins from the ESP32
+    * the addition of the PWM pins provides the ability to microstep the motor

 * **Stepper_A3967**
   * This class is used to operate stepper motors driven by an [Allegro A3967](https://www.sparkfun.com/products/12779) chip
   * To use, add the following to the top of your sketch: `#include "extras/Stepper_A3967.h"`
   * Contructor: `Stepper_A3967(int M1, int M2, int STEP, int DIR, int ENABLE)`
+    * controls the driver board using 5 digital pins from the ESP32
+    * microstepping is built into the driver board (separate ESP32 PWM pins are not needed)

 Click on either of the driver-specific classes above for complete details on how to wire and configure a particular driver board.